-BioPure Brazilian Green Propolis comes from Brazilian Bees comes this extraordinarily useful aid to natural health.* BioPure’s Propolis is purified by extraction and is sold as a liquid tincture blend of gluten-free, 55% organic corn ethanol, and purified water; offered in a 1 fl oz liquid tincture with dropper.
+BioPure Brazilian Green Propolis comes from Brazilian Bees and is an extraordinarily useful aid to natural health.* BioPure’s Propolis is purified by extraction and is sold as a liquid tincture blend of gluten-free, 55% organic corn ethanol, and purified water; offered in a 1 fl oz liquid tincture with dropper.

 Research & More Information